Dodgers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have been favored on the moneyline 37 total times this season.
-They've gone 24-13 in those games.
+- The Dodgers have won 65.8% of the games this season when they were favored on the moneyline (25-13).

-- When playing as moneyline favorites with odds of -115 or shorter, Los Angeles has a 24-13 record (winning 64.9% of its games).
+- Los Angeles has a 3-2 record (winning 60% of its games) when it has played as moneyline favorites of -200 or shorter.

-- The implied moneyline probablility for this matchup gives the Dodgers a 53.5% chance to win.
+- The Dodgers have an implied moneyline win probability of 66.7% in this contest.

-- In the 41 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 21 times (21-19-1).
+- Los Angeles has played in 42 games with an over/under set, and have combined with its opponents to go over the total 22 times (22-19-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.